Published February 1, 2024. Updated November 25, 2024. Open access. | Purchase book ❯ |

 See it in the wild: In Ecuador, Mimetic False-Coralsnakes are recorded at a rate of about once every few months.
 The area having the greatest number of recent observations is the Intag valley, where snakes are routinely spotted in coffee plantations.

-Acknowledgments: Special thanks to Kevin Narum for providing novel information on the diet of Erythrolamprus mimus.
+Acknowledgments: Special thanks to Kevin Narum for providing novel information on the diet of Erythrolamprus mimus as well as for finding the adult female individual photographed in this account.

 Authors: Sophia HurtadoaAffiliation: Universidad ICESI, Cali, Colombia. and Alejandro ArteagabAffiliation: Khamai Foundation, Quito, Ecuador.